yohanalexjohn/Software-Engineer-Interview-Prep/Job Training/embedded questions/what_are_C_questions.md

-# what are questions
+# What are questions

 ## What is a static function with its usage

 Functions with **static** keyword prefixed to the function declaraion / definition.
 Called in the source code of the file.

 ## What is the header file and its usage in C

 File containing defintions and prototypes of the function begin used in the program are called a header file.